 which breaks the classical-scale invariance spontaneously.
-It also induces a negative Higgs mass term proportional to $\lambda_{HS}\langle S^\dag S \rangle$, and thus leads to the spontaneous breaking of EW symmetry.
-In this sense, the origin of EW and the classical-scale symmetry-breaking can be explained simultaneously by this hidden scalar QCD, as has extensively been worked on in many papers\cite{1,2}.
+It also induces a negative Higgs mass term proportional to $\lambda_{HS}\langle S^\dag S \rangle$~\footnote{ As in the original scenario of the hidden scalar QCD~\cite{Kubo:2015cna} (and also in the original idea of EW symmetry breaking via the ordinary QCD with colored scalars~\cite{Kubo:2014ova}), the sign of the portal coupling $\lambda_{HS}$ (and the related $\lambda_{HM}$ in Eq.(\ref{Lag:LET}) and $\lambda_{H\chi}$ in Eq.(\ref{eq2})) has to be negative to trigger the Higgs Mechanism in the SM.
+However, unlike the SM, the classical scale invariance protects the hidden scalar QCD from a quadratic divergence even if we run the theory to the UV scale, and thus protects the model from the fine-tuning of the Higgs mass term.}, to dynamically generate the EW scale ($v \simeq 246 \, {\rm GeV}$).
+In this sense, the origin of the EW-symmetry breaking and the classical-scale symmetry-breaking can be explained simultaneously by the hidden scalar QCD~\cite{Kubo:2015cna}.

-At the same time as the scalar condensation takes place, the color confinement will also be triggered dynamically.
-It means that in the low-energy region, the degrees of freedom in the system will no longer be the colored scalars, but composite states like {\it scalar mesons and baryons}.
-Therefore, if the hidden scalar QCD scale is at least at the same order of the EW scale ($v \simeq 246 \, {\rm GeV}$), we must construct a low-energy effective theory for those hidden hadrons when we are going to study physics at around the EW scale.

-So far, there have been many attempts to establish a well low-energy effective theory for this kind of scale-invariant hidden scalar-QCD sector, such as a quark-meson model\cite{2}.
-The analysis was done based on assuming that the spontaneous breaking of the scale symmetry dominates at the low-energy description constructed from the quark-mesons, while the nonperturbative scale anomaly effect can be ignored. {However, we find} that it is this nonperturbative scale anomaly effect that {should be emphasized} to be a crucial ingredient in employing a low-energy description for hidden scalar QCD, which will {be clearly demonstrated} in the later {sections}.